Kisgus/Kisgus.github.io/about.md

 ---
 layout: page
-title: About
+title: Choosing the right side
 permalink: /about/
 ---

-## Choosing the right side

 > That is, while there is value in technology, I value humans more